 Explore during the Lake Powell Workshop the majestic Glen Canyon with its yellow-orange-red-ocher sandstone rocks and glide smoothy into narrow tributary canyons on a deck boat.
 Hike through nature and discover its resurgent beauty with the receding water of Lake Powell and photograph unique images.

 Five days on a houseboat

 Chef on board

 Majestic Glen Canyon

-Join Kent Winchester and me October 18 - 22, 2023 for a five day Lake Powell Photography Workshop.
-This is an unique adventure for photographers with a background in landscape photography or desire to learn it.
+Join Kent Winchester and me October 12 - 16, 2023 for a five day Lake Powell Photography Workshop.
+This is a unique adventure for photographers with a background in landscape photography or desire to learn it.
 We will cruise on a luxury 59 ft houseboat and take along a deck boat for access to more remote sites.
 We will also take short day hikes to reach additional photographic opportunities in the high desert of the Colorado Plateau.
 It will be an opportunity to create wonderful photographs and improve your photographic skills.

 You will be able to photograph, depending on the lake’s water level and weather conditions, the Anasazi Canyon, Cathedral Canyon, Confluence Canyon, Cottonwood Canyon, Dominguez Butte, Face Canyon, Gregory Butte, Gunsight Butte and Canyon, Labyrinth Canyon, Last Chance Canyon, Padre Bay with Cookie Jar & Weathering Pit Ridge, Rock Creek Canyon and other sights along the way.
 We plan this adventure to arrive at the best spots at the best time of the day.